 The duration of each programme is indicated in its registered name.
-In general, the College offers one year programmes at the certificate level, two-year programmes at the diploma level and four-year honours degree programmes.
-The degree programmes, in particular (full-time or part-time mode), require the completion of the number of credits specified by the programme structure, over a period of at least 8 semesters (full-time) or 10 semesters (part-time).
+The degree programmes, (full-time or part-time mode), require the completion of the number of credits specified by the programme structure, over a period of at least 8 semesters (full-time) or 10 semesters (part-time).